 Our school is accredited by both NABSS (National Association of British Schools in Spain) and Ensenyament Gencat, allowing us to offer both accreditations.

-During its existence, JK Education has successfully placed hundreds of students in high schools and universities worldwide while securing tens of millions of euros in scholarships and financial aid.
+During its existence, Consilium has successfully placed hundreds of students in high schools and universities worldwide while securing tens of millions of euros in scholarships and financial aid.

-Five years later, in 2017, JK Education also started opening and operating its own schools at first in the Czech Republic and later in Croatia, Slovakia, and Spain.
-Currently, JK Education consists of a network of educational consulting firms and a network of private nursery schools, elementary schools, and high schools with approximately 1500 students in enrollment and 200 teachers in several European countries.
+Five years later, in 2017, Consilium also started opening and operating its own schools at first in the Czech Republic and later in Croatia, Slovakia, and Spain.
+Currently, Consilium consists of a network of educational consulting firms and a network of private nursery schools, elementary schools, and high schools with approximately 1500 students in enrollment and 200 teachers in several European countries.